Vinicius Jr says racism is 'normal' in LaLiga after crowd chants during Real Madrid's league match in Valencia

-Vinicius Jr was subject to racist abuse during Real Madrid's 1-0 defeat to Valencia on Sunday; it is not the first time the 22-year-old has been abused this season; Real Madrid manager Carlo Ancelotti has called for action; Valencia have apologised in a statement
+Vinicius Jr was subject to racist abuse during Real Madrid's 1-0 defeat to Valencia on Sunday; it is not the first time the 22-year-old has been abused this season; LaLiga president Javier Tebas told Vinicius to "inform yourself", prompting an angry response from Real winger

 Vinicius Jr says "racism is normal in LaLiga" and that "the championship that once belonged to Ronaldinho, Ronaldo, Cristiano and Messi today belongs to racists" after once again being subjected to racist chants on Sunday.

-The game was stopped in the second half for 10 minutes as the visibly angry 22-year-old grabbed the referee and pointed toward fans who he felt had abused him.
+The game was stopped in the second half for 10 minutes as the visibly angry 22-year-old grabbed the referee and pointed towards fans who he felt had abused him.

+"As much as you talk and pretend not to read, the image of your championship is shaken.

+"Omitting yourself only makes you equal to racists.
+I want actions and punishments."

-LaLiga will request all available images in order to investigate what took place in light of the incident.
+LaLiga has said it will request all available images in order to investigate what took place in light of the incident.
 "If any hate crime is identified, we will take the appropriate legal action," the league said in a statement.

-The Spanish league has previously lodged complaints of racist chanting or insults against Vinicius Jr, the latest of which was a claim before a court in Mallorca after fans were filmed racially abusing the forward.
+The Spanish league has previously lodged complaints of racist chanting or insults against Vinicius, the latest of which was a claim before a court in Mallorca after fans were filmed racially abusing the forward.

-Speaking after the game, Vinicius Jr's manager Carlo Ancelotti said the abuse aimed at his player was unacceptable and told the referee that the game should have been stopped.
+Speaking after the game, Vinicius' manager Carlo Ancelotti said the abuse aimed at his player was unacceptable and told the referee the game should have been stopped.

 "What we saw today is unacceptable.
 An entire stadium chanting racist slurs," the Real Madrid boss said.